-According to Psychology Today, having a hobby can lessen stress, improve brain function, and even improve heart health.
+Research suggests that having a hobby can lessen stress, improve brain function, and even improve heart health.
 “Hobbies and extracurricular activities have a positive impact and prove to be of great benefit to children and adults alike,” explains Vanessa De Jesus Guzman, counselor and founder of Free to Be Mindful.
 “Engaging in activities we enjoy helps to decrease stress and increase our overall mood.
 It also helps our connectivity to others, which can have a positive impact on our self-worth and self-esteem.”
 Before quarantine, my schedule was packed with bowling, dance class, and girls’ nights out, but without physical spaces to unwind and socialize, I was feeling disconnected from my community.
 My usual creative outlets—writing and design—were still important to me, but I wanted to express myself in a way that felt bigger and more present, with something that had the potential to one day be less solitary.
 So, I picked up a guitar, downloaded the Fender Play app, and started tearing up my finger pads.

 Wading through the anxiety spiral soup of quarantine, eager for something to give structure and purpose to my present life, I did what so many sourdough bakers and mask sewers did before me —I decided to get a hobby.